 - Language: Croatian, but most people speak English

 - Take your camera or phone as there are many photo opportunities.
-I used my iPhone or point and shoot camera like the these below.

 I hope you have enjoyed reading about Korcula, please share on Facebook, Twitter or Pinterest so your friends and family can read too.
 Sharing is caring!